SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 To request review within a portal, click ☰ -> submit for review.
 You will be prompted to select to which portal you want to submit.
 After submitting, the exposition will show "in review" status.

 While the exposition is "in review" state it can no longer be edited.
 The portal admin or editor will contact you regarding the reviewing process.
 The portal admin can unlock the exposition by putting it "in revision", or rejecting the publication request.
 In the first case you or the admin can lock it again, in the second case you will have to resubmit it using the normal method.

 After the portal admin accepts the publication request, you will receive a message and the content of the exposition will be premanently locked.

+#### Submitting collaborated expositions

+Expositions can only be submitted by the main author or owner of the exposition.
+So a co-author or contributor cannot submit an exposition for review.
+See [owner](#owner-role).

 ## Connect to Portal